The Fair Hearing Process

 What Happens After I Request a Fair Hearing?

 After you request a fair hearing, you should receive an acknowledgment notice in the mail one or two weeks later.
-An acknowledgment notice is different than the fair hearing scheduling notice.
+An acknowledgment notice is different from the fair hearing scheduling notice.
 An acknowledgment notice confirms that your fair hearing request was received, and includes the number assigned to your fair hearing (your fair hearing number).
-The acknowledgment notice will also tell you if you will continue to get benefits while you wait for the fair hearing.
+The acknowledgment notice will also tell you if you will continue to get “aid-to-continue” while you wait for the fair hearing.

 Then, after another week or two, you should get a scheduling notice in the mail.
 The scheduling notice will tell you the time, date, and location of your fair hearing.